Stephenson Holt Author

 Sweetness Of Revenge.

 First question - if this is a review of another author, why does it have its own page on the StephensonHolt.com site?
-Well, this novel was written by me but didn't fit in with any of my normal books so I decided on a pen-name.
+Well, this novel was written by me Stephenson Holt but didn't fit in with any of my other books so I decided on a pen-name.
 I figured if J K Rowling could do it, us little guys could also do it.
-Hope you don't mind and hope you enjoy the ride to the end of this surprising novel.
+Hope you don't mind and hope you enjoy the ride to the surprising end of this novel.

 Links